Keep Your Paint Fresh and Ready for Use.

 Storing paint correctly is essential for its longevity – from several years to a decade, provided the whole gallon has never been opened.
 On the other hand, when an opened can is not stored properly or exposed to contaminants, it may only last a few months.
 Knowing how to store your mixed paint properly is key to preserving its quality and lifespan.

-Here is a general guideline to gauge how long paint lasts:
+General guideline to gauge how long our paints lasts.

-Kingdom Paints estimates its shelf life conservatively.
+- Water based Paints: Kingdom Paints estimates its shelf life conservatively.
 Our water-based paint, unopened should last up to two years.
-Most experts say well-preserved paint can be shelf-stable for up to 10 years.
+Our experts say well-preserved paint can be shelf-stable for up to 10 years.

-Oil-based paints have a similar shelf life.
+- Solvent based Paints: Oil-based paints have a similar shelf life.
 Because the paint has solvents included, it can last even longer if it’s stored properly and preserved well.
-Some experts say up to 15 years.
+Our experts say up to 15 years.

-How do you know when the paint has gone bad?
+How to know when the paint has gone bad?

 Use your nose.
 If the paint smells off, sour, or foul, it’s bad.
 Some will produce a mildew or mold smell.
 Anything less than the expected chemical smell of paint should give you cause for concern.
 Smells mean you should discard the paint and start over.